Marc2540/Imgur-Reddit-Pic-Downloader/README.md

 Imgur + Reddit picture downloader
 ===========================

-**This program takes a reddit.com .json url and loops through it to download .png and .jpg pictures.**
+**This program takes a reddit.com or imgur album url and loops through it to download .jpg, .png and .gif pictures.**

 ### What it does:
 1. Asks for subreddit to pull images from.